mediascape/UI-engine/helloworld/Readme.md

 # Result

+Six different layouts are available in order to show components in different ways:

 Pip Layout
 ---------
+The selected component is in fullscreen mode and the others are placed with a reduced size in a colum at the right side of the screen and over the fullscreen component.
+When a component from the column is clicked, it is changed to the fullscreen position.
 ![Pip](https://raw.githubusercontent.com/itamayo/mediascape-images/master/images/pip.png)

 Menu Layout
 ---------
+The selected component is in fullscreen and the rest are not showed.
+A menu that appears at the bottom of the screen whenever there is activity and showing the name of the remaining components.
+When a name is clicked, the associated component gets the fullscreen place.
 ![Pip](https://raw.githubusercontent.com/mediascape/UI-engine/master/helloworld/images/menu.png)

 Accordion Layout
 ------------------
+All the components are showed at the same time imitating an accordion behaviour.
+At the beginnig, the screen is divided in equal size vertical areas, one for each component.
+When the mouse is over a component, that component is expanded and the others shrink.
+Furthermore, when the component is clicked it gets fullscreen mode.

 ![Horizontal](https://raw.githubusercontent.com/mediascape/UI-engine/master/helloworld/images/Accordion.png)

 Grid Layout
 ------------------
+Having each component a given preferred size, the screen is divided in cells of different sizes, one for each component.
 ![grid](https://raw.githubusercontent.com/mediascape/UI-engine/master/helloworld/images/grid.png)

 VerticalMenu Layout
 ------------------
+The selected component is in fullscreen and the rest are not showed.
+A menu that appears at the top-right side of the screen whenever there is activity and showing the name of the remaining components.
+When a name is clicked, the associated component gets the fullscreen place.

 ![verticalMenu](https://raw.githubusercontent.com/mediascape/UI-engine/master/helloworld/images/verticalmenu.png)

 Spinner Layout
 ------------------
+A spinner is built with a small view of each one of the available components.
+The rotating movement of the spinner is controlled by left/right direction arrows.
+When a component is clicked, it takes the fullscreen mode.
 ![spinner](https://raw.githubusercontent.com/mediascape/UI-engine/master/helloworld/images/spinner.png)

+All the previous layouts can also be used in other devices:

 On Tablet
 ------------------
+Accordion layout on a tablet.
 ![tablet](https://raw.githubusercontent.com/mediascape/UI-engine/master/helloworld/images/accordion-tablet.png)

 On Mobile
 ------------------
+Horizontal layout on a mobile.
 ![mobile](https://raw.githubusercontent.com/mediascape/UI-engine/master/helloworld/images/horizontalMobil.png)

 [Installation]: #installation